gilzero/project_churn_spark/README.md

 - (full 12GB) s3n://udacity-dsnd/sparkify/sparkify\_event\_data.json

 ### Known errors (updated)
 A possible mistake made in Logistic Regression section that, I used the normalized values that was applying scaler on whole set.
+(Data Leakage issue).
 Instead should scaler fit to train set, and then transform with train and set separately with that returned scaler.

 Should be something like:
 ```